 Stacker looked at weather data over the past year and compiled some of the most outrageous and rare weather events that occurred.
 Below, Stacker explains what happened, how it happened, and what the effects were—including the amount of damage or deaths when they happened.

 You may also like: States with the most federal emergencies and disasters

 The polar vortex that blew across the Midwest in January 2019 and killed eight people didn't just freeze Chicago with record-breaking cold temperatures, but also Minneapolis, Milwaukee, and other spots near the Great Lakes.
-Chicago last had temperatures that low in 1985, though they could become much more common as climate change warps the atmosphere in the arctic that keeps those extreme temperatures at bay.
-With those temperatures, you can get frostbite in just five minutes; flights and school sessions were canceled and people were told to stay somewhere warm.
+Chicago last had temperatures that low in 1985, though subzero freezes could become much more common as climate change warps the atmosphere in the Arctic that keeps those extreme temperatures at bay.
+When temperatures get lower than -45 degrees Fahrenheit, you can get frostbite in just five minutes.

 Kona lows are seasonal cyclones that hit the Hawaiian islands during winter, thanks to winds coming from the west—or “kona” direction.
 This particular storm saw wind speeds as high as 191 mph and snow.
 One person died, and tens of thousands lost power.

 March 2019: Unprecedented rain brings flooding in Iran

 Across 25 provinces in Iran, residents dealt with enough rain to match half the annual average—but in one day.
 The unprecedented storms and flooding lasted into April and killed about 70 people, injuring hundreds more.